 29. Head Out on a Quad Biking Tour

-Some of the best views in Queenstown can be found by hiking for hours, so finding faster ways to cover more ground is a great way to fit more in.
+Some of the best views in Queenstown can be found by hiking trails for hours, so finding faster ways to cover more ground is a great way to fit more in.
 Horse riding and cycling are great options, but quad biking is more fun.

-One of these epic walks is Queenstown Hill, which is where this Quad Biking trip by Outback New Zealand embarks.
+One of these epic walking trails is Queenstown Hill, which is where this Quad Biking trip by Outback New Zealand embarks.
 The team makes use of 4wd tracks around Queenstown Hill to take you to some of the best viewpoints in Queenstown.
 And of course, you get to take control and drive your own quad bike.

 This tour is great for people of all experience levels.
 If you’ve never been on a motorbike before, the team will patiently teach you (it’s not hard) and they also provide all the gear you need.